flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-30-offline-first-apps-event-sourcing/index.md

   hasRandomDelay
 />

-Any process within that system can be in any of the two states *independently* of all other processes.
+The state of the system becomes less and less predictable.

-Things get even worse if we add offline/poor connection to the picture.
+Things get even more complex if we add offline/poor connection to the picture.
 Do we allow users to edit the value while offline?

 * If yes, how do we sync that value to the database once the device is back online?
-How do we know that the value wasn't changed during the "offline time";
+How do we know that the value wasn't changed by a different process during the "offline time";
 * If no, how do we detect if the device is truly offline?
-It's possible that we have got no or very slow internet, even if the sensors on device tell us we're connected.
+It's possible that we have got no or very slow internet even if the sensors on device tell us we're connected.

 ### Workarounds

-There are tricks we could employ to improve the situation, without getting rid of CRUD.
+There are tricks we could employ to improve the situation, without having to get rid of CRUD.
 For example:

-* Poll data from the server at regular intervals to make sure UI is up to date with the database;
+* Poll data from the server at regular intervals to make sure UI is up to date with the server;
 * Restrict offline edits, using regular ping-style checks to the API host to determine wheather we're offline;
 * Use a versioning system similar to the one in [CouchDB][couchdb].
 Only allow those updates that have the up-to-date version number of the object attached.

-These tricks might make the system a bit more reliable, but never unbreakable.
-In addition, those practices *definitely worsen* user experience.
+These tricks might make the system a bit more reliable, but they will *definitely worsen* user experience.

 ## Local-first

-A better way is to untether the app from the server.
-The app needs to be able to:
+A better way is to untether the frontend from the server.
+The client app needs to be able to:

-* The app should work when online, offline or on a slow or unreliable connection;
+* Work online, offline or on a slow or unreliable connection;
-* It should be complete and non-restrictive when offline;
+* It should provide full, unrestricted experience when offline;
-* Once two instances of the app had a chance to exchange messages (via a server or directly), they need to be able to come to the same "truth", to converge to the same value;
+* Once two instances of the app had a chance to exchange messages (via a server or directly), they need to be able to come to the same "truth", to converge on the same value;

 To do that we need to move the app logic to the client.
-Make the app behave more like Winamp less like Soundcloud.
+Make the user-facing app behave more like Winamp less like Soundcloud.

 In the client-server model the server is the ultimate authority and hence the ultimate bottleneck.
 We need to move towards a *peer-to-peer* or